How to Use 3D Parchment Paper: Tricks for Royal Icing

 Reusing.
 They can be reused if the royal icing is completely dry before removing.
 The only exception to this that we've found so far is using the texture sheets on extremely dark or deeply saturated colors.
 The color may bleed into the parchment.
 They can still be reused on the same deep color, but the color may transfer if you were to try and reuse the sheet on a light or white colored icing.
 Reuse for buttercream may be somewhat limited due to the grease in the frosting.

 Other medium besides royal icing.
-Sheets can also be used with chocolate, raw cookie dough, pie crust, fondant, isomalt, hard candy, caramel, or modeling chocolate.
 Great for buttercream on cookies, cakes, and cupcakes as well.
 Just freeze upside down on the parchment texture sheet until the buttercream is solid before removing.

 Parchment shown is Bubble Cobblestone and has been colored with edible airbrush.